nf-core/hicar/docs/usage.md

 #### For beginners

-A first step to bypass this error, you could try to increase the amount of CPUs, memory, and time for the whole pipeline.
-Therefor you can try to increase the resource for the parameters `--max_cpus`, `--max_memory`, and `--max_time`.
+A first step to bypass this error, you could try to increase the amount of CPUs, memory, and time for the whole pipeline is allowed to access.
+Therefore you can try to increase the resource limits for the parameters `--max_cpus`, `--max_memory`, and `--max_time`.
 Based on the error above, you have to increase the amount of memory.
 Therefore you can go to the [parameter documentation of hiar](https://nf-co.re/hicar/1.0.0/parameters) and scroll down to the `show hidden parameter` button to get the default value for `--max_memory`.
-In this case 128GB, you than can try to run your pipeline again with `--max_memory 200GB -resume` to skip all process, that were already calculated.
-If you can not increase the resource of the complete pipeline, you can try to adapt the resource for a single process as mentioned below.
+In this case 128GB, you than can try to run your pipeline again with `--max_memory 200GB -resume` to skip all processes that were already completed.
+If you cannot increase the resource of the complete pipeline, you can try to adapt the resource for a single process as mentioned below.

 #### Advanced option on process level